pauly-g/OE-Game/docs/RADIO_FEATURE.md

 ## Overview

 The Radio feature allows players to listen to music while playing the game.
-It includes a Winamp-inspired music player with playback controls, animated equalizer, progress bar, timer, and a lyrics display.
+It includes a horizontal Winamp-inspired music player with 8-bit styling, playback controls on the left, and a playlist/lyrics display on the right.
 The music continues to play even when the player UI is closed.

 ## Implementation Details